 14. Don’t be afraid to find a new job.

-If your current position isn’t allowing you to be the teacher you had imagined, perhaps there is another school or a different grade that is better suited for you.
+If your current position isn’t allowing you to be the teacher you had imagined you’d be, perhaps there is another school or a different grade that is better suited for you.
 Do you feel like you’ve peaked with your job?
 Going back to school to continue your education is another way to reignite that fire within yourself to help with that feeling of burnout, suggests Owens-Birch.
 You could work toward another degree or hone your expertise in a certain area.

 15. Know that there will be ups and downs.